New course! Sustainable infrastructure planning

 Guest speakers

-Guest speakers from countries in the forefront of target-oriented planning and horizontal collaboration will share their experiences in the sessions:
+Guest speakers from countries at the forefront of target-oriented planning and horizontal collaboration will share their experiences in the sessions:

 Stephen Cragg, MSc, CTPP, Transport Scotland